Prepare yourself for success – in your career, and in life.

 Dedication to responsible stewardship of the earth – Pollution.
 Global warming.
 Massive oil spills.
 Entire species of animals and plants eradicated.
 Rain forests devastated.
 When St. Benedict charged his followers to be stewards of the earth some 1500 years ago, even he could not have foreseen the crisis facing our world.
 We promote community service and "living green."
 We are continually seeking to develop new and better ways to help the environment.

-Small class – Benedictine’s average class size is 25 students.
+Small class – Our average class size is 25 students.
 The student-to-faculty ratio is 16:1.
 Our small class sizes and student-to-faculty ratio ensure that students receive individual attention and personal academic guidance.

-Student tutors available outside classroom hours –The John O. Whiteman Success Center organizes tutors to support academic success for our students.
+Tutors available outside classroom hours – Students who have excelled in a particular class are handpicked by the professor to offer outside assistance.
 These tutors offer their experiences and expertise to help students with study sessions and test preparation outside the classroom.

 Experienced professors who have worked in the field in which they teach – Our professors bring real world experience to the classroom.
 They are able to provide advice and information about the current and future trends of the industry in which students are interested.
 Professors also assist students to make the necessary professional connections for internships.